- How do I change my meal plan?

 What is the two extra meals program?

-Two Extra Meals is a University program intended to encourage Juniors and Seniors to stay connected to their residential college This program administered by Dining Services, credits two extra meals per week to all Juniors and Seniors to be used in a residential dining hall regardless of whether or not they have purchased a meal plan.
+Two Extra Meals is a University program intended to encourage Juniors and Seniors to stay connected to their residential college.
+This program administered by Campus Dining, credits two extra meals per week to all Juniors and Seniors to be used in a residential dining hall regardless of whether or not they have purchased a meal plan.

 When do the two extra meals per week for Juniors and Seniors begin?

-The two extra meals per week for Juniors and Seniors will begin on Monday, September 17, 2012.
+The two extra meals per week for Juniors and Seniors will begin on Monday, September 19, 2016.
 Students with block meal plans can expect to see the two extra meals (30 meals per semester) reflected in their meal plan balance within the first two weeks of each semester.
+The week begins with Sunday brunch and end with Saturday dinner.

 Can my two extra meals be used at any meal?

-Where can I find nutritional information about the food served in Dining Services' dining halls, the Frist Campus Center, and other retail venues on campus?
+Where can I find nutritional information about the food served in Campus Dining dining halls, the Frist Campus Center, and other retail venues on campus?

 Dining Hours and Locations

-Dining options for Students, Faculty, Staff and Visitors Eat Without A Plan
+Dining Options for Students, Faculty, Staff and Visitors Without a Meal Plan

 I will be visiting Princeton during the academic year, where can I dine on campus?